Court declares DACA program illegal, but leaves policy intact for nearly 600,000 immigrant "Dreamers"

 The appeals court sent the case back to Hanen, tasking him with reviewing regulations that the Biden administration unveiled in August to address the legal challenges over the Obama administration's decision to create DACA through a memo, instead of a rule open to public comments.
 The regulations are currently slated to go into effect on October 31.

-The Justice Department, which represents the federal government in lawsuits, did not immediately say whether it would ask the Supreme Court to pause Wednesday's ruling.
+The Justice Department, which represents the federal government in lawsuits, said it disagreed with the ruling and vowed to "vigorously defend the lawfulness of DACA as this case proceeds."
 The Biden administration is likely to file a formal appeal, paving the way for the conservative-leaning high court to issue a final decision on DACA's legality next year.

 "We are currently reviewing the court's decision and will work with the Department of Justice on an appropriate legal response," Mayorkas added in his statement.